 Prepare an Emergency Kit

 • OIR encourages consumers to be prepared before severe weather takes place.
 Preparing an emergency kit for hurricane or severe storm season is crucial as it ensures readiness for potential disruptions caused by these weather events.
 With essentials like non-perishable food, water, flashlights, batteries, and first aid supplies readily available, individuals can better navigate power outages, service interruptions, and evacuation orders.
-We encourage you to view our sample checklist below.

 Disaster Preparedness Tax Free Holidays